- Hourly / - BiWeekly /

-The Computer Network Specialist Supervisor is differentiated from the Computer Network Specialist Lead in that the Computer Network Specialist Supervisor has full supervisory responsibility for lower-level Computer Network Specialists while the Computer Network Specialist Lead assigns, reviews, trains and approves the work of Computer Network Specialists.
-The Computer Network Specialist Supervisor is differentiated from the Computer Network Specialist Manager on the basis of supervisory responsibility.
-The Computer Network Specialist Manager directly supervises Computer Network Specialist Supervisors.
+The Computer Network Specialist Supervisor is differentiated from the Computer Network Specialist Lead in that the Computer Network Specialist Supervisor has supervisory responsibility for lower-level Computer Network Specialists while the Computer Network Specialist Lead assigns, reviews, trains and approves the work of and trains Computer Network Specialists.
+The Computer Network Specialist Supervisor is differentiated from the Computer Network Specialist Manager in that the Computer Network Specialist Manager has supervisory responsibility for Computer Network Specialist Supervisors.

 Plans, coordinates, supervises and evaluates the work of lower-level Computer Network Specialists;

-Consults with users to discuss local or wide area computer network software and hardware needs, to assess existing software and hardware and to survey the sites where networks will be located;
+Consults with users to discuss local or wide area computer network software and hardware needs, to assess existing software and hardware and to survey the locations of new network sites;

 Designs the structure of local or wide area computer networks and prepares plans, reports and diagrams documenting the type and location of software and hardware;